heatseeknyc/data-science/doc/Data Analysis.md

 You should be logged into your local instance.
 You now have PostgreSQL installed.

 Note: if you have any issues getting PostgreSQL up and running, there are a number of great resources online.
-Hopefully these
+See the [Useful PostgreSQL](#postgrescommands) section for helpful information information.

 <a name="postgresdb"/>
 #####Creating the Heat Seek Database